hashicorp/terraform-provider-google/website/docs/r/compute_target_http_proxy.html.markdown

   (Optional)
   An optional description of this resource.

+* `proxy_bind` -
+  (Optional)
+  This field only applies when the forwarding rule that references this target proxy has a loadBalancingScheme set to INTERNAL_SELF_MANAGED.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.